-Program income includes but is not limited to:
+Program income includes but is not limited to income from:

-- the use or rental of real or personal property acquired under federally-funded projects
+- the use or rental of real or personal property acquired under federal awards

-- the sale of commodities or items fabricated under an award
+- the sale of commodities or items fabricated under a federal award

 - license fees and royalties on patents and copyrights

-Program income does not include the receipt of principal on loans, rebates, credits, discounts, etc., or interest earned on any of them, unless required in the terms and conditions.
+- rebates, credits, discounts, and interest earned on any of them unless specified in the award terms and conditions or regulations

-Non-federal and State of California awards are not required to account for program income unless specified in the sponsor's terms and conditions.
+Non-federal and State of California awards are not required to account for program income unless specified in the award terms and conditions or regulations.